psidnell/Pythonista/README.md

 ## WorkFlow for Importing Python scripts from DropBox

+Apparently Apple objected to Pythonista's OpenIn... extension so it's gone and we're left messing about with copy and paste to move our scripts about.
+Pythonista still has the ability to export to DropBox, so this workflow provides the missing DropBox import.

-This WorkFlow lets the user choose a script from DropBox, stores the file content on the clipboard then opens the Pythonista script with the filename as an argument.
+The WorkFlow part lets the user choose a Pythonista script from DropBox, stores the file content on the clipboard then opens the Pythonista import script with the filename as an argument.

 ![](DropboxToPythonista.png)

-Import.py uses the passed filename and clipboard to save the file in Pythonista.
+Import.py uses the passed filename and clipboard contents to save the file in Pythonista as a script.

 As a safety measure it puts "IMPORTED_" on the front of the saved file so you don't accidentally overwrite anything important.
 It could check for the existence of the file first and just append a numeric suffix if it it already exists.
 Maybe later...